-The exciting Sinbad Sanctuary Project was established in 2009, a partnership between Southern Discoveries a local tourism operator, Fiordland Conservation Trust and DOC.
+The Sinbad Sanctuary Project was established in 2009.
+It is a partnership between Southern Discoveries (a local tourism operator), Fiordland Conservation Trust and DOC.

 Why the Sinbad Gully is so special

 The gully, located next to the iconic Mitre Peak, is already home to at least 20 different native bird species, including: